 \section{Introduction}

-Navier-Stokes equations are widely regarded as one of the most important equations in fluid mechanics due to their broad science and engineering applications.
-While there is huge amount of work dedicated to the analysis of velocity equations, the Lagrangian approach is less investigated.
-In Lagragian settings, flow equations (positions of individual particles) are derived and the solutions naturally allow tracking of particles.
-In \cite{A,EM,E}, the Euler coordinates were used to study motion of incompressible fluid on compact manifolds.
-Fluid flows were treated as intrinsically defined infinite dimensional systems.
-In particular, Ebin and Marsden have shown in \cite{EM} local existence of the unique solution of deterministic Euler equations by solving ODEs in the space of Sobolev volume-preserving diffeomorphisms.
-In \cite{MV-1}, the author followed ideas of \cite{A,EM,E}, to study Euler equations with a random forcing term $\dot{W_{t}}$ and also stochastic Euler equations by perturbing flows with an independent Wiener process.
-Flow equations were derived and solved for $d\geq2$ as an ODE in weighted H\textcyr{\"\cyro}lder spaces.
+The Navier-Stokes equations are widely regarded as one of the most important equations in fluid mechanics due to their broad science and engineering applications.
+While there is a huge amount of work dedicated to the analysis of velocity equations, the Lagrangian approach is less investigated.
+In Lagrangian settings, flow equations (positions of individual particles) are derived and the solutions naturally allow tracking of particles.
+In \citep{A,EM,E}, the Euler coordinates were used to study motion of incompressible fluid on compact manifolds.
+Fluid flows were treated as intrinsically defined infinitely dimensional systems.
+In particular, Ebin and Marsden have shown in \citep{EM} the local well-posedness of the deterministic Euler equations by solving ODEs in the space of Sobolev volume-preserving diffeomorphisms.
+In \citep{MV-1}, the author followed ideas of \citep{A,EM,E}, to study the Euler equations with a random forcing term $\dot{W_{t}}$.
+Flow equations were derived and solved for $d\geq2$ as ODEs in weighted H\textcyrillic{ӧ}lder spaces.
 Without utilizing geometric tools, the author dealt with spaces of diffeomorphisms analytically.
-More recently, \cite{MMS} provided a stochastic framework extending the geometric approach of Ebin and Mardens.
-Their results can be applied to prove local well-posedness of stochastic Euler equations with random forcing of the form $\dot{W_{t}}$ in the Sobolev spaces with $p=2$ and $s>\frac{d}{2}+1.$
+More recently, the authors of \citep{MMS} provided a stochastic framework extending the geometric approach of Ebin and Mardens.
+Their results can be applied to prove the local well-posedness of the stochastic Euler equations with a random forcing term $\dot{W_{t}}$ in the Sobolev spaces with $p=2$ and $s>\frac{d}{2}+1.$